Governance

 • Help set goals by contributing to the vision, ethos, and strategic direction of the school.
 The input of Governors helps academy leaders to aim higher and identify priorities for improvement.

-• Approve documents such as policies and procedures to ensure that the academy’s processes are effective, efficient and fair.
-Each governor provides a unique perspective that helps
+• Monitor implementation of policies and procedures to ensure that the academy’s processes are effective, efficient and fair.
+Each governor provides a unique perspective that helps ensure all viewpoints and possibilities are covered.

-• Attend meetings four times a year and commit time to tour the school, meet students, and
+• Attend meetings four times a year and commit time to tour the school, meet students, and discuss the academy’s progress strategies with members of the leadership team.

 Misconceptions- What Governors Don’t Do